pjr/brassy-net/_posts/2015-08-01-running-cross-functional-service-teams.md

 The last set of benefits I'll talk about is on the people side.

-The first and most important is growing a deeper understanding of the system with your engineers.
+The first and most important trait of having all of this knowledge on one team is growing a deeper understanding of the system with your engineers.
 If your delivery chain, build pipeline or your infrastructure is complicated and/or nuanced this becomes more important.
+Having the engineers understand these areas allows them to dive deep in the belly of the beast, where necessary.
-Having the engineers understand these areas allows them dive deep in the belly of the beast, where necessary.
-Even if you only have a few people who can do that, that knowledge tends to spread when it's within the team.
+Even if you only have a few people who can do that, that knowledge tends to spread when it's _within the team_.

 Second on my list is autonomy.
 Suddenly, when you own more of the system, you are free to make different choices.
 You genuinely become more agile.
 If you